website: www.dnmc.co.nz

 Dunedin North Medical Centre is a member of the WellSouth Primary Health Organisation (PHO).
 By enrolling with us you are also enrolling with the WellSouth PHO.
 The PHO receives funding from the government which it distributes to medical centres to subsidise consultations and other services for enrolled patients.

-To enrol with Dunedin North Medical Centre we require you to provide photographic identification and complete a double sided form.
+To enrol with Dunedin North Medical Centre we require you to provide photographic identification and complete a multi-sided enrolment form.
 We may also require proof of your eligibility for government funded healthcare, usually by sighting your passport and/or visa.
-Payment of an administration fee, $10.00 per person (maximum $40 for families), at the time of enrolment is required to initiate the process.
+Payment of an administration fee, $14.00 per person (maximum $56.00 for families), at the time of enrolment is required to initiate the process.

 New patients are required to pay for their first appointment prior to being seen.